mendix/docs/content/en/docs/developerportal/_index.md

 ## 2 Navigation

-[REMOVE] Developer Portal navigation is split up into global navigation (with the top bar), side navigation, and on-page navigation.

-Global navigation works the same in the Developer Portal as it does in other parts of the Mendix Platform (for example, [Mendix Marketplace](/appstore/) and [Mendix Catalog](/catalog/)).
+The global navigation top bar and menu work the same in the Developer Portal as they do in other browser-based parts of the Mendix Platform (for example, [Mendix Marketplace](/appstore/) and [Mendix Catalog](/catalog/)).
 The global navigation is always accessible.

-[REMOVE] The side navigation is context-dependent and changes through different parts of the platform.

-### 2.1 Global Navigation {#global-navigation}
+### 2.1 Global Navigation Menu {#global-navigation}

 [REMOVE] Global navigation includes the main menu (via the nine-dots icon), Search Menu, Help Menu, Notifications Menu, and Account Menu.
 From the Main Menu you can navigate anywhere.